Another You: Production

-The film was released five years after Pryor revealed that he had been diagnosed with multiple sclerosis in 1986, and his physical deterioration is evident in this film.
-Pryor later said he "got personally and professionally fucked on that film.
+The film was released five years after Pryor revealed that he had been diagnosed with multiple sclerosis, and his physical deterioration is evident in this film.
+Pryor said that he "got personally and professionally fucked on that film.
 They fired the director and hired another ego.
 I was told I wasn't going to have to reshoot scenes but the new ego had me do it anyway.
 That's when I discovered things weren't going well for me professionally."

-Peter Bogdanovich was the original director, but he was replaced after five weeks of shooting in New York; On the last night of location filming, Peter Bogdanovich received a phone call from his agent around midnight, letting him know he was being replaced as director.
-After reviewing footage with the replacement director, it was determined that none of the New York footage was usable and the script was rewritten to be shot entirely in Los Angeles.
-The movie was shot and completed in LA, and none of Bogdanovich's footage was used.
+Peter Bogdanovich was the original director, but was replaced after five weeks of shooting in New York.
+On the last night of location filming, he received a phone call from his agent near midnight letting him know that he was being replaced.
+After reviewing footage with the replacement director, it was determined that none of the New York footage was usable, and the script was rewritten to be shot entirely in Los Angeles.
+The movie was shot and completed in Los Angeles, and none of Bogdanovich's footage was used.
+Coincidentally, Bogdanovich had also been an early candidate to direct Silver Streak, Wilder and Pryor's first film pairing, but was ousted in favor of Arthur Hiller.

-On Gilbert Gottfried's podcast (Gilbert Gottfried's Amazing Colossal Podcast!) in 2016, Bogdanovich describes how he and Gene Wilder didn't get along because Bogdanovich devoted most of his time and energy to Richard Pryor, due to his health issues.
-Though Bogdanovich claims the film had only been green-lit because he had got Pryor involved in the first place (the studio apparently did not want Wilder to star alone), he believes it was Wilder who successfully campaigned to have him replaced with another director.
-Gottfried himself was cast in the Bogdanovich version of Another You, but he was dropped from the film when it was reshot.
+In 2016, on Gilbert Gottfried's podcast (Gilbert Gottfried's Amazing Colossal Podcast!), Bogdanovich described how he and Gene Wilder did not get along because Bogdanovich devoted most of his time and energy to Richard Pryor due to his health issues.
+Although Bogdanovich claimed that the film had been greenlit only because he had gotten Pryor involved (the studio apparently did not want Wilder to star alone), he believed that it was Wilder who successfully campaigned to have him replaced with another director.
+Gottfried was cast in the Bogdanovich version of the film, but he was dropped when it was reshot.
+Also among Bogdanovich's unused, and presumably lost, footage was a cameo featuring Donald Trump.